 - Automobile or pedestrian injuries.
 Campuses are required to maintain safe parking lots and structures, and ensure the flow of traffic is safe for the huge number of students walking between their classes.

 - Sexual assaults and violence.
 The prevalence of sexual assaults on college campuses have become a growing national concern, and victims should understand they aren’t to blame for these attacks.

 - Hazing injuries.
 While most fraternities and sororities have adopted strict anti-hazing policies, it is still an unfortunate reality that many university students are injured as a result of pranks, stunts, or other types of hazing rituals.

 Georgia follows a comparative negligence law, meaning that if you have been injured in any type of accident caused by the negligent behavior of another party, you are entitled to fair compensation even if you were partially at fault.
 The evidence of the case will determine your “fault percentage,” and the amount of compensation you are eligible to receive will fluctuate accordingly.

 Nelson & Smith Attorneys at Law specialize in every kind of personal injury case and will exhaust every option to obtain just recompense for our clients.
-If you’ve been injured on campus, talk with an experienced attorney who can offer compassionate legal counsel to help you navigate your case.
+If you’ve been injured on campus, call us to talk with an experienced accident and injury attorney who can offer compassionate legal counsel to help you navigate your case.
 Visit our website, or call the professionals at Nelson & Smith to get to work on your campus accident case.